GryfOSS/mvc-vm-normalizer/README.md

 ![PHP](https://img.shields.io/badge/php-8.2%20%7C%208.3-blue)
 ![Tests](https://img.shields.io/badge/tests-PHPUnit%20%2B%20Behat-blue)

-This adds the `DefaultViewModel` attribute into the system and `ViewSubscriber` which hooks into the `kernel.view` event.
+This adds the `DefaultViewModel` attribute into the system and a Symfony Serializer normalizer that automatically transforms entities into their designated ViewModels during serialization.
-Changes a model or entity into the defined view model before passing for further serialization.

 ## ✨ Features